schnoddelbotz/cloud-vm-docker/README.md

   -H'Content-type: application/json' \
   -d@'{"image":"busybox", "command":["sh", "-c", "echo", "hello", "world"]}'

-# list VMs as stored in dataStore
+# list VMs as stored in FireStore
 ./cloud-vm-docker ps

 # this should be ./cloud-vm-docker ssh ... but, for now, look up IP in console[FIXME].